ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 Available for create operation.
 Either 'Gateway' or 'Device'.

 ### Operations
 Specifies the operation to be performed.
 For more information, read the [Watson IoT Platform documentation](https://console.ng.bluemix.net/docs/services/IoT/index.html).
-May be specified by `msg.operation`.
+May be specified by `msg.operation.xxx` where `xxx` values supported are:

-* List Device Types
+*	GetAll
-* Create Device Type
+*	Create
-* Delete Device Type
+*	Delete
-* Get Device Type with supplied Device Type Id
+*	Get
-* Update Device Type with supplied Device Type Id
+*	Update

 ### Serial Number (Optional property)
 Serial Number can form one aspect of a devices identifying attributes.
 Serial numbers are likely to be unique within a model number, but cannot be taken as a device identifier alone.
 May be specified by `msg.payload.serialNumber`.